-Indiana University School of Medicine Department of Surgery offers premiere residency training in general surgery, cardiothoracic surgery, plastic surgery, oncology, and vascular surgery as part of the mission to train the next generation of surgical leaders.
-All five programs have established skills and simulation curriculum for each year of training, allowing each trainee the opportunity to practice and develop clinical, operative and team-based skills.
+Indiana University School of Medicine Department of Surgery offers premiere residency training in general surgery, cardiothoracic surgery, plastic surgery, and vascular surgery as part of the mission to train the next generation of surgical leaders.
+All four programs have established skills and simulation curriculum for each year of training, allowing each trainee the opportunity to practice and develop clinical, operative and team-based skills.
 This department is committed to attracting the best and brightest surgical residency applicants to become a part of the longstanding tradition of training surgeon leaders at IU School of Medicine.

 Surgical Residency in Indianapolis

 General SurgeryThe General Surgery Residency Program at IU School of Medicine is a competitive five-year program that exposes residents to all facets of surgery, including trauma, vascular, pediatric, transplant and reconstructive surgery.
 Through this program, residents receive a solid broad-based clinical education and the opportunity to excel both in the operating room and at the bedside.

 Plastic SurgeryThe Department of Surgery offers an accredited three-year independent Residency in Plastic and Reconstructive Surgery as well as a six-year integrated Plastic Surgery Residency.
 Through this program, residents gain the clinical expertise and surgical skill set needed to perform complex procedures while mastering preoperative and postoperative care alongside ancillary health care personnel.
 The six-year program now includes an option for a global health plastic surgery rotation in Kenya at our sister site, Moi University, through the AMPATH collaborative.

 Vascular SurgeryThe Vascular Surgery Residency Program provides exceptional surgical training to residents interested in the treatment of thoracic, abdominal and soft-tissue diseases over the span of five clinical years with two additional years of dedicated research time after the PGY 2 year of training.
 Rotations through this program are structured to allow residents to provide continuity of care along with gaining an in-depth knowledge of all aspects of vascular surgery.